fullstack-storyteller/Notes/1-dotnet-basics.md

 1. Simple textual name
 2. Version Number
-3. Culture information (otherwise the assembly is language neutral, also when you specify the culture attribute it becomes a _*satelite*_ assemebly.
+3. Culture information (otherwise the assembly is language neutral, also when you specify the culture attribute it becomes a _*satelite assemebly*_.
 Its usually empty)
 4. Public key token

 We use Assemblyversion attribute to specifiy the Assembly version.
 The default is `1.0.0.0`.
 The version number f an assembly consists of the following parts: